GCSE Revision: the ultimate guide for Summer 2022

 Tip #2: Attend a revision course

 You will, of course, have the best of intentions, but it can sometimes be difficult to get started and to take a systematic approach to revision and exam preparation.
-Dedicated revision programmes such as the Kings Summer Booster Camp can help address these issues, providing tailor-made revision of core subjects and useful exam techniques.
+Dedicated revision programmes such as the Kings GCSE Summer Camp can help address these issues, providing tailor-made revision of core subjects and useful exam techniques.